-Fair market value isn’t just a fancy term that real estate agents made up – it’s a number that impacts everything: from sales to insurance, to inheritance and more.
-Here are the most important things to know:
+Fair market value isn’t just a fancy term that real estate agents made up – it’s a number that impacts almost everything: sales, insurance, inheritance and more.

-- Fair market value is also important for calculating property taxes, insurance claims, and settling legal disputes where property is involved.
+It’s also important to note that fair market value can be calculated in a variety of ways and needs to be agreed upon by the buyer and seller.
+FMV is also important for calculating property taxes, insurance claims and settling legal disputes where property is involved.

 How To Increase Home Value: A 4-Step Guide